VM-NeRF: Tackling Sparsity in NeRF with View Morphing: Conclusions

 \section{Conclusions}

-We presented a novel data augmentation method for NeRF approaches that is based on the view morphing technique~\cite{seitz1996viewMorphing}.
+We presented a novel method for few-shot view synthesis that blends NeRF and the View Morphing technique~\cite{seitz1996viewMorphing}.
 View morphing requires no prior knowledge of the 3D shape and it is based on general principles of projective geometry.
-We showed how to synthesise random novel 3D projective transformations of the object between viewpoint pairs using view morphing and how to use them with NeRF.
-We evaluated our approach on the conventional dataset used by NeRF-based approaches and showed that our data augmentation approach enables NeRF to better learn 3D scenes in different few-shot view synthesis setups.
-We would like to highlight that DVM is not meant to be a replacement for DietNeRF, or other similar methods, but it is rather a data augmentation method that can be used together with any NeRF-based approach.
-We designed our approach to be fully differentiable, so an attractive research direction is to embed our approach in NeRF and exploit it at the loss level by aggregating photometric information from multiple cameras.
+We evaluated our approach using the conventional dataset employed by NeRF-based methods, demonstrating that VM-NeRF more effectively learns 3D scenes across various few-shot view synthesis setups.
+VM-NeRF can interpolate only along the line that connects the optical centres of each camera pair.
+Therefore, it cannot reconstruct the whole object if only a part of it is viewed during training.
+Lastly, we designed our approach to be fully differentiable, so an attractive research direction is to integrate our approach into an end-to-end training pipeline.